-Who says you can’t transition pink hair into the fall?
-Updated versions of summer’s fun candy-floss hues have been spotted around the city: First there were deep honey blondes, followed by pumpkin spice hair.
-But our sweet tooth being what it was couldn’t let up: Our current fave has to be chocolate mauve hair, a rich, medium brown with pinkish undertones.
-Fans of the shade are calling it everything from “the perfect harmony of tone” to “incredible” on social media; we’re calling it this season’s rose gold and definitely the one hue to cop in case you’re in need of a seasonal upgrade from your ashy summer pinks.
+Who says you can’t wear pink hair all year round?
+Updated versions of summer’s fun candy-floss hues have been spotted around the city throughout the year, too: First there were deep honey blondes, followed by pumpkin spice hair.
+But our sweet tooth being what it was couldn’t let up.
+Our current fave has to be chocolate mauve hair, a rich, medium brown with pinkish undertones.
+Fans of the shade are calling it everything from “the perfect harmony of tone” to “incredible” on social media; we’re calling it the new rose gold and definitely the one hue to cop in case you’re in need of a seasonal upgrade from your ashy pinks.

 How to Maintain Chocolate Mauve Hair and Other Pink Shades